-College Bound Scholars must enroll and attend college no later than the fall term (as defined by the institution), one academic year following the high school graduation year to be eligible for CBS consideration.
-For example, a College Bound Scholar, who graduated high school in the spring of 2023, would need to enroll and attend college by the fall term of 2024.
+College Bound students must enroll and attend college no later than the fall term (as defined by the institution), one academic year following the high school graduation year to be eligible for CBS consideration.

+For example, a College Bound student, who graduated high school in the spring of 2025, would need to enroll and attend college by the fall term of 2026.
+Please note that if yours is the first institution the student is attending, their enrollment will update once their award is entered into CSAW.

-Note: Financial Aid Administrators may review students who don't meet the enrollment deadline on a case-by-case basis and may grant a professional judgment exception for students who have unexpected circumstances that prevented their enrollment such as extenuating medical conditions, etc. In the event the student is given a professional judgment exception to the enrollment deadline, the student will still only have 5 years from the date of graduation to utilize their CBS award.
-The time limit is not appealable per statute.
-All use of professional judgment shall be applied judiciously and shall be documented in the student's file.
+NOTE: Financial Aid Administrators may review students who don't meet the enrollment deadline on a case-by-case basis and may grant a professional judgment exception for students who have unexpected circumstances that prevented their enrollment such as extenuating medical conditions, etc. All use of professional judgment shall be applied judiciously and shall be documented in the student's file.